Bouzomgi/chatter-be/README.md

 * how do acceptance tests in CICD?
 * right now the seeding is also gonna reset, this is bad for prod

+Plan forward:
+- make sure i can seed from local to aws
+- make sure i can call acceptance tests from local to aws
+- fix the stupid GHA
+  - acceptance tests
+  - unit tests
+  - integration tests (w/ docker)